Report finds 'no evidence' Hawaii officials prepared for wildfire that killed 102 despite warnings

-HONOLULU — (AP) — Investigators reviewing the emergency response to last year's devastating wildfire on Maui said in a report released Friday they found "no evidence" Hawaii officials made preparations for it, despite days of warnings that critical fire weather was about to arrive.
+HONOLULU — (AP) — Investigators reviewing the emergency response to last year's wildfire that killed 102 people on Maui said in a report released Friday they found "no evidence" Hawaii officials made preparations for it, despite days of warnings that critical fire weather was coming.

-That lack of planning hindered efforts to evacuate the historic town of Lahaina before it burned in a conflagration that claimed 102 lives, the report said.
+That lack of planning hindered efforts to evacuate the historic town of Lahaina before it burned, the report said.

-A weather forecaster with the National Weather Service emailed fire managers an “unprecedented advance warning” on Aug.
+A forecaster with the National Weather Service emailed fire managers an "unprecedented advance warning" on Aug.
 4, 2023, of the danger that would develop on Aug.
 8, including extreme winds as a hurricane passed far to the south, according to the report released by the state attorney general.
-The email stressed the unusual certainty of forecast models and “significant concern” on the part of forecasters.

 “The strongly worded nature of the email, had it been communicated to fire managers in other states with better developed severity preparedness strategies, could have gained attention and prompted discussion and operational planning,” the report said.
 “It was a call for State of Hawaii fire managers to prepare for the impending extreme weather.”

-The heroic efforts of firefighters and police — who frequently risked their lives, sometimes sprinting door-to-door to warn residents to leave or piling evacuees into their cars to drive them to safety — were undercut by a lack of planning as the deadliest U.S. wildfire in a century destroyed thousands of buildings and caused billions in damages.
+The heroic efforts of firefighters and police — who frequently risked their lives, sometimes sprinting door to door to warn residents to leave — were undercut by the lack of planning as the deadliest U.S. wildfire in a century destroyed thousands of buildings.

-Neither Maui County nor the Hawaii Emergency Management Agency immediately responded to emails seeking comment.
+A Maui County spokeswoman said the county received the report when it was released to the public and wouldn't be able to comment until officials had an opportunity to review it.
+The Hawaii Emergency Management Agency didn't immediately respond with comment.

-“This investigation serves as a wake-up call for the state and county governments to learn from the past and urgently prepare for the future,” Attorney General Anne Lopez said in a statement accompanying the report.
+“This investigation serves as a wake-up call for the state and county governments to learn from the past and urgently prepare for the future,” Attorney General Anne Lopez said in a statement.

 Maui fire commanders discussed the forecast, but “no evidence of pre-event preparedness plans by the MFD were produced,” the report said.
-The police and fire departments never established a unified incident command post, and as a result it was more difficult to know who was responding to what, or where evacuation routes were blocked by downed trees or power lines.
+The police and fire departments never established a unified incident command post or action plan, and as a result it was more difficult to know who was responding to what, where to direct resources, or which evacuation routes were blocked by downed trees or power lines.

 The departments share a mobile command vehicle, but the county did not provide evidence that it was used that day, the report said.
-Some emergency vehicles didn't have equipment for clearing roadblocks like fallen trees or locked gates on private roads.
+Some emergency vehicles didn't have equipment for clearing roadblocks.

+Hawaiian Electric Co. has acknowledged that its power lines caused a fire the morning of Aug.
+8. Firefighters who responded believed they had extinguished it.
+But, the report notes, they had limited access to the area due to steep terrain and unstable power lines overhead, making it difficult to determine if the fire was truly out.

+The fire that destroyed Lahaina later that day ignited in the same area.
+Maui County's report on the cause of the catastrophe has not been released.

-With multiple fires burning on Maui before the devastating blaze erupted in the afternoon, police focused on routine duties like traffic control rather than preparing for an evacuation, the report said.
-Responders lacked an incident action plan, which meant trouble figuring out where to direct resources.
-The police and fire departments operated separately, hindering communication as the winds toppled utility poles, cutting power and cell service.
+With multiple fires burning on Maui that day, police focused on routine duties like traffic control rather than preparing for an evacuation, the report said.
+The police and fire departments operated separately, hindering communication as winds toppled utility poles, cutting power and cell service.

-Maui firefighters and the state Department of Land and Natural Resources use private contractors to help them fight fires with water tankers, excavators and other equipment.
-But those contractors mostly rely on cellphones and weren’t trained to use portable radios.
-They had to communicate with firefighters in person due to the lack of cell service, which reduced their effectiveness.
+Maui County and the state use private contractors to help fight fires with water tankers and heavy equipment.
+But those contractors weren’t trained to use portable radios, and with cell service down many had to communicate with firefighters in person.
 Firefighters had to flag down water tankers to ask them to fight fires.
-Some hydrants failed as water pressure fell.
+Some hydrants failed as the fire melted water lines.

-Maui Fire Department policy requires relief engines — those that back up the front-line fleet during major events — to always be ready to respond to an emergency.
-But some lacked essentials such as breathing equipment and portable radios, the report said.
-Personnel at fire stations spent valuable time locating and loading items such as hoses, nozzles and hand tools.
+Maui Fire Department policy requires relief engines — those that back up the front-line fleet during major events — to be ready to respond to an emergency.
+But some lacked breathing equipment and portable radios, the report said.
+Personnel at fire stations spent valuable time locating and loading hoses, nozzles and hand tools.

-And despite the warnings from forecasters, the heads of the county emergency management agency and the Maui Fire Department were both off-island that day, attending conferences in Honolulu.
+And despite the warnings, the heads of the county emergency management agency and the Maui Fire Department were off-island that day, attending conferences in Honolulu.
 The report said no one appeared to be in charge of strategic resource allocation.

-Some of the challenges facing officials and residents were particular to Hawaii and Maui: narrow roads clogged with parked cars and small, inconsistently named dirt roads often blocked by gates.
+Some of the challenges facing officials and residents were particular to Hawaii and Maui: narrow roads clogged with parked cars and private dirt roads blocked by gates.

-Many older, wooden homes were designed to resist heat and humidity, not wildfire.
-They were often separated by less than 6 feet (1.8 meters), and residents frequently left windows open, making it easier for the fire to spread.
+Many older, wooden homes were separated by less than 6 feet (1.8 meters), and residents frequently left windows open, making it easier for the fire to spread.

 Some people died in their cars.
 Others leaped into the ocean to escape the flames.

-The 518-page report, conducted for the Hawaii attorney general's office by the Fire Safety Research Institute, is the second part of a three-part attempt by officials to understand the tragedy and how best to avoid such disasters in the future.
+The 518-page report, conducted by the Fire Safety Research Institute, is the second part of a three-part attempt by officials to understand the tragedy and how best to avoid such disasters in the future.

 Nationally, the report noted, people think of Hawaii as a tropical vacation destination, not fire-prone.
 Even among residents it may be difficult to get excited about wildfire risk when “red-flag weather” — hot, dry and windy — isn't much different from a typical summer day.

-“While much of Hawai’i, including Maui, has a relatively high risk of wildfire occurrence, it appears the perception of this risk — at the local, state, and national levels — is not always aligned with the actual, growing threat wildfires pose to the population and built environment,” the report said.
-“This gap between risk perception and reality seems to have contributed to a relative underinvestment in wildfire prevention, preparedness and response capacity over the years.”
+“This gap between risk perception and reality seems to have contributed to a relative underinvestment in wildfire prevention, preparedness and response capacity over the years,” the report said.

 Even though a 2018 wildfire in West Maui near Lahaina burned 2,000 acres (810 hectares), destroyed 21 structures and forced 600 people into shelters, the Maui Police Department's "Natural and Man-Made Disaster Plan" didn't include wildfires.